technofocus-pte/secprodfndtndepth/Labs/Lab 02/Lab 2 – Configuring and Implementing Sensitivity Labels for Information Protection.md

 > **Note** - This Feature is available with Microsoft 365 E3 License.

-1. Navigate to https://admin.microsoft.com and then enter Admin tenant Id into the field and then click on the Next button.
+1. Navigate to `https://admin.microsoft.com` and then enter Admin tenant Id into the field and then click on the **Next** button.

     ![](./media/image-0.png)

-2. Enter the tenant password in the field and then click on the Sign In button.
+2. Enter the tenant password in the field and then click on the **Sign In** button.

     ![](./media/image-1.png)

-3. Stay signed in window will pop up, click on the Yes button.
+3. Stay signed in window will pop up, click on the **Yes** button.

     ![](./media/image-2.png)

-4. From the Left navigation bar, select the Users and then click on the Active User.
+4. From the Left navigation bar, select the **Users** and then click on the **Active User**.

     ![](./media/image-3.png)

-5. From the top Search bar, search for the Patti Fernandez.
+5. From the top Search bar, search for the `Patti Fernandez`.
 Select the Patti Fernandez user.

     ![](./media/image-4.png)